-As a charter member of the Dawson faculty, I began my teaching career when the school opened in the building that is now Turner in 2007.
+As a charter member of the Dawson faculty, I began my teaching career in 2007 when Dawson opened in the building that is now Turner.
 I have advised every yearbook stafff to date, as well as a few newspaper staffs.
 I have taught photojournalism since that first year, implementing last year's change from one-semester to full-year course.
-I also teach government, which was my minor in college at the University of Texas, where I majored in journalism and completed my teacher certification.
+Some years, including this one, I teach government, which was my minor in college at the University of Texas, where I majored in journalism and completed my teacher certification.

 I worked in journalism as a reporter, publication designer, science writer and publisher after college, always with the goal of moving into education later.
 (Journalism and education are in the family DNA.)

-My husband and I have three daughters, two Dawson graduates and one who is currently a percussionist in the Eagle Band.
-I hope the common ground of being Eagle parents allows me to help parents navigate the high school years with their students.
+My husband and I have three daughters, two Dawson graduates and one who is currently a senior and a percussionist in the Eagle Band.
+I hope the common experience of being Eagle parents allows me to help parents navigate the high school years with their students.

 My Teaching Philosophy

 I see my journalism classroom as a lab for life experience.
 I expect students to be self-starters.
 I reward effort, improvement and product.
 But I also hold students accountable for making bad choices about their use of time and resources.
 I emphasize soft skills like planning, communicating, critique, leadership, collaboration, and meeting deadlines.
 While I hope for great photographs, yearbook pages, and relationships, I am most interested in the processes students go through.
 I want them to learn from the process.
 Sometimes this means letting students make mistakes.
 I clearly communicate the criteria for assignments and the deadlines.
 But I won't nag.
 If they don't finish, follow directions, or meet our standards, that is a natural consequences of their choices.
 Their grades are natural consequences of their actions in most cases.